Como Fui a Enamorarme de Ti: Chart performance

 The original version of the song debuted on the Billboard Top Latin Songs chart (formerly Hot Latin Tracks) at number 35 on August 26, 1989, and climbed to the top ten nine weeks later.
 It reached the top position of the chart on December 9, 1989, replacing "Fuiste un Trozo de Hielo en la Escarcha" by Puerto Rican-American performer Chayanne and being replaced two weeks later by Emmanuel's "La Chica de Humo".
-"Como Fui a Enamorarme de Ti" returned to the top of the chart on January 13, 1990, for another three weeks, being succeeded by the song "La Cima del Cielo" performed by Venezuelan singer-songwriter Ricardo Montaner.
+"Como Fui a Enamorarme de Ti" returned to the top of the chart on January 13, 1990, for another two weeks, being succeeded by the song "La Cima del Cielo" performed by Venezuelan singer-songwriter Ricardo Montaner.
 The song spent 39 weeks within the Top 40 and became the sixth top ten single for the group in the chart, and the second number-one hit, after "Y Ahora Te Vas" (1988).

 Colombian group Los Tri-O, a project created by producer Johny Gutiérrez who held auditions to form a Latin ballads-oriented trio, also recorded a version of the track for their album Canciones del Alma: De Marco Antonio Solís.
 This version peaked at number 33 in the Latin Songs chart in United States.
 Puerto Rican performer Tito Nieves also released his own version of the song on his tribute album to Marco Antonio Solis, Canciones Clasicas de Marco Antonio Solis, and peaked at number 20 in the Billboard Latin Tropical Airplay chart.